 Implantation – The embedding of the embryo in the uterine wall.

-Implantation Rate – The percentage of embryo that are transferred back into the uterus that implant.
+Implantation Rate – The percentage of embryos that are transferred back into the uterus that implant.

 Intracytoplasmic Sperm Injection (ICSI) – An embryology procedure where fertilization is carried out by individually injecting sperm into each egg.

 Intrauterine Insemination (IUI) – A medical procedure where the sperm is washed and injected directly into the uterus.
-Can be done with partner sperm or donor sperm.
+IUI can be done with partner sperm or donor sperm.

 Immunobead Test – A diagnostic test that evaluates sperm for antisperm antibodies.